 They aren't long staying babies so make sure you opt for flooring that stands the test of time in your little one's nursery.
 Choosing a soft and stain-resistant carpet for a new nursery will have tactile appeal and protect your child from bumps that hard floors can challenge.
 Prefer wipeable hard flooring instead?
 You can still soften and zone areas with a rug.
 Bright and bold motif rugs are both cheerful, dry cleanable and easily changed.

-White and wood finishes are popular in other areas of the home and they look great, but how about a painted finish for nursery furniture?
+When it comes to nursery decor colour schemes, white and wood finishes are popular in other areas of the home and they look great, but how about a painted finish for nursery furniture?
 This Seagreen shade looks fresh.
 If you’re not buying new, a coat of paint is a great way to revive secondhand furniture, too.

 Invest in nursery furniture that’s adaptable to make your budget go further.
 This cot converts into a toddler bed when your little one grows older and, when even that stage is past, a cute sofa.